Jasper-3/My-Cheat-Sheet/How to deploy Laravel applications on shared hosting.md

 # How to deploy Laravel applications on shared hosting
 [![API Documentation](http://img.shields.io/badge/en-English-brightgreen.svg)](README.md)

-The simple guide to deploy Laravel and Lumen application on shared hosting.
+The simple guide to deploy Laravel and application on shared hosting.

 ## Requirements

-Before trying to deploy a Laravel application on a shared hosting, you need to make sure that the hosting services provide a fit [requirement to Laravel](https://laravel.com/docs/5.2#server-requirements).
+Before trying to deploy a Laravel application on a shared hosting, you need to make sure that the hosting services provide a fit [requirement to Laravel](https://laravel.com/docs/10.x).
 Basically, following items are required for Laravel 8.x:

 * PHP >= 8.1
+* Ctype PHP Extension
+* cURL PHP Extension
+* DOM PHP Extension
+* Fileinfo PHP Extension
+* Filter PHP Extension
+* Hash PHP Extension
+* Mbstring PHP Extension
+* OpenSSL PHP Extension
+* PCRE PHP Extension
 * PDO PHP Extension
+* Session PHP Extension
+* Tokenizer PHP Extension
-* Mbstring PHP Extension
+* XML PHP Extension

 Well, it also depends on the Laravel version you want to try to install, checkout the appropriate version of [Laravel server requirements documentation](https://laravel.com/docs/master).